Welcome to the Staverton Village Website, South Devon. The original village website

 and fauna......which has been provided to commemorate the Third Millennium.”

-& Conservation Area Society has inspected the site with the chairman of the Society
+Society has inspected the site with the chairman of the Society and Spencer Keys

-and Spencer Keys and is writing a report to confirm its importance.
+and has written a report (copies available on request) to confirm its importance.

 2.3 Environmental & Conservation